Kristin Cavallari Removes ‘Wife’ From Her Instagram Bio As Rumors About Her Divorce Continue

 Kristin’s main Instagram title as “Momma” is also key, as she has reportedly asked for primary custody of the couple’s children Camden, 7, Jaxon, 5, and Saylor, 4.

 A source told E!
-News that Kristin and Jay had “brought up the idea of divorce” several times in the past, and tried to work things out in their marriage before finally admitting “they truly both aren’t happy.”
+News that Kristin and Jay had “brought up the idea of divorce” several times in the past and tried to work things out in their marriage before finally admitting “they truly both aren’t happy.”

 “The kids definitely kept them together at times,” the insider said.
 “They have really tried to make it work for years, but are on different pages about lifestyles and were arguing a lot.”